loong218-toast/AlgoTrading-analysis/README.md

 The program automatically opens and closes position depending on the market condition.

-It handles everything for you, and the only thing you need to do is drinking Mai Tai on the beach.
+It handles everything for you, and the only thing you need to do is drink Mai Tai on the beach.

 # Other